GabeScott/standard-works-vault/General Conference/1974 April - Planning for a Full and Abundant Life.md

 You can make up your mind this early that you will fill an honorable mission when you reach mission age, and to that end that you will now earn money and save it and invest it for your mission, that you will study and serve and use every opportunity to properly prepare your mind and heart and soul for that glorious period of your life.

 The question has been often asked, Is the mission program one of compulsion?
 And the answer, of course, is no. Everyone is given his free agency.
 The question is asked: Should every young man fill a mission?
 And the answer of the Church is yes, and the answer of the Lord is yes.
-Enlarging this answer we say: Certainly every male member of the Church should fill a mission, like he should pay his tithing, like he should attend his meetings, like he should keep his life clean and free from the ugliness of the world and plan a celestial marriage in the temple of the Lord.
+Enlarging this answer we say: Certainly every male member of the Church  fill a mission, like he  pay his tithing, like he  attend his meetings, like he  keep his life clean and free from the ugliness of the world and plan a celestial marriage in the temple of the Lord.

-While there is no compulsion for him to do any of these things, he should do them for his own good.
+While there is no compulsion for him to do any of these things, he  do them for his own good.
 We have often sung:

-“Know this, that every soul is free
+>“Know this, that every soul is free

-To choose his life and what he’ll be,
+>To choose his life and what he’ll be,

-For this eternal truth is given
+>For this eternal truth is given

-That God will force no man to heav’n.
+>That God will force no man to heav’n.
+>

-“He’ll call, persuade, direct aright,
+>“He’ll call, persuade, direct aright,

-And bless with wisdom, love, and light,
+>And bless with wisdom, love, and light,

-In nameless ways be good and kind,
+>In nameless ways be good and kind,

-But never force the human mind.”
+>But never force the human mind.”

-—LDS Hymns, no. 90
+>

 There is no compulsion in any part of the gospel.
-The Lord said in 1833, “Behold, here is the agency of man, and here is the condemnation of man; because that which was from the beginning is plainly manifest unto them, and they receive not the light.”
-(D&C 93:31.)
+The Lord said in 1833, “Behold, here is the agency of man, and here is the condemnation of man; because that which was from the beginning is plainly manifest unto them, and they receive not the light.” ([[D&C 93.31|D&C 93:31]].)

 This means that since Adam the Lord has taught us correct doctrines and we may accept or reject them, but the responsibility is ours.
 It means that, having the Holy Ghost which we received at baptism time, we all know good from evil.
 The conscience whispers to us what is right and what is wrong.
 We cannot blame others or circumstances.
 We know what is right.